Gold Coast Cliffs Rock Climbing

 There are many broken up cliff lines on the west side of Linville Gorge.
-The name Gold Coast refers to the section that lies below the Rock Jock Trail.
-There has been a fair amount of undocumented exploration on these walls over the years.
-Many of the explorers only made the trip a hand full of times due to the generally heinous approach to these cliffs.
-One particular party even bushwhacked over from the east side, not realizing that there was a road on the western rim!
-The recent re-construction of the rock jock trail has influenced the most recent interests in the Gold Coast climbing, and made for some pretty reasonable approaches.
-This has resulted in some truely classic routes being established in the more recent time frame.
+The Gold Coast refers to the section that lies below the Rock Jock Trail.
+There has been a fair amount of undocumented exploration on these walls over the years, but many of the explorers only made the trip a hand full of times due to the traditionally heinous approach to these cliffs.
+One party even bushwhacked over from the east side, not realizing that there was a road on the western rim!
+But the recent re-construction of the rock jock trail and the significant hiking traffic nowadays has made for a pretty reasonable approach.

 Locate the Kistler Memorial Hwy on the west side of Linville Gorge.
 Directions below are referenced by driving north on this gravel road.